Chii1-chips/Chii1-chips/README.md

 Close friend - By now, I let you vent to me.
 I share my experiences a little, and I let you cuddle me freely! woah . . . :O

-Heavily close friend - I tell alot about my personal life, photos irl, and I may start getting clingy as I've shared a ton of information.
+Heavily close friend - I tell alot about my personal life, photos irl, (maybe age), and I may start getting clingy as I've shared a ton of information.
 You are allowed to call me any nicknames by now!
 (Wife, husband, etc etc.)

 Extremely close friend - I share you my voice, *maybe my face*, my mental health struggles, and this is where I start to cling more onto you.
 It's mainly because I've shared so much about myself.